Nexmo/nexmo-developer/_documentation/en/messages/code-snippets/viber/send-image.md

 Key | Description
 -- | --
-`API_ENDPOINT` | For production use the endpoint is `https://api.nexmo.com/v0.1/messages`.
+`MESSAGES_API_URL` | For production use the endpoint is `https://api.nexmo.com/v0.1/messages`.
 For sandbox testing the endpoint is `https://messages-sandbox.nexmo.com/v0.1/messages`.
 `NEXMO_APPLICATION_ID` | The ID of the application that you created.
 `VIBER_SERVICE_MESSAGE_ID` | Your Viber Service Message ID.
 `TO_NUMBER` | The phone number you are sending the message to.